zoho/zomoji-web-library/README.md

 You can pass size of the emoji and its type in config object.

 Supported options are:
-* type //Type can be "work" or "play"
+* type //Type can be "workplace" or "fun"
 * default_size //Size for the zomoji when it is present alone
 * along_text_size //Size for the zomoji when it comes along the text